 In addition to these important amendments, two substantial reforms should be highlighted.
-The first of these was carried out by the Law 44/2002, of 22 November, on Measures to reform the Financial System , in its articles 48 to 53, which made substantial changes to various aspects: the unified examination for registration in the Official Register of Auditors, the obligation for auditors to take continuing education courses, the creation of specific ways for civil servants belonging to certain government bodies whose training and functions were related to audit in the public sector to be registered in the Official Register of Auditors, the duty of independence and incompatibilities, the duty of certain entities to rotate their auditors, the legal liabilities of auditors, the duty of custody of audit working papers and access to the same, the regime for breaches and sanctions, the responsibilities of the Accounting and Auditing Institute for the issuance of audit reports.
+The first of these was carried out by the Law 44/2002, of 22 November, on Measures to reform the Financial System, in its articles 48 to 53, which made substantial changes to various aspects: the unified examination for registration in the Official Register of Auditors, the obligation for auditors to take continuing education courses, the creation of specific ways for civil servants belonging to certain government bodies whose training and functions were related to audit in the public sector to be registered in the Official Register of Auditors, the duty of independence and incompatibilities, the duty of certain entities to rotate their auditors, the legal liabilities of auditors, the duty of custody of audit working papers and access to the same, the regime for breaches and sanctions, the responsibilities of the Accounting and Auditing Institute with regard to the oversight of the audit activity and the creation of a fee for the Accounting and Auditing Institute for the issuance of audit reports.